Edited by Jacqueline Dyre

 From under the covers came a different sound, though.
 Something wet and hurried.

-She didn’t recognise it at first because it’d sounded so strangely urgent.
+She didn’t recognize it at first because it’d sounded so strangely urgent.
 But then, it became obvious: He was eating.
 No table manners required in the middle of the night.
 She hadn’t heard him come down to the kitchen but sometimes, he could be so quiet that she’d hardly know he was there.
 He must have grabbed the fish.

 The next morning, Justine found the dog collapsed against the side of the shed.
 Its tongue was hanging from the side of its mouth, and its eyes were milky-white.
 It was dead.